Skip to main content

 Early Life

-Born in north central Mongolia around 1162, Genghis Khan was originally named “Temujin” .
+Born in north central Mongolia around 1162, Genghis Khan originally named “Temujin” .
 Young Temujin was a member of the Borjigin tribe and a descendant of Khabul Khan, who briefly united Mongols against the Jin (Chin) Dynasty of northern China in the early 1100s.
 According to the “Secret History of the Mongols” Temujin was born with a blood clot in his hand.
-And it is sign in Mongol folklore that he was destined to become a leader.
+Mongol folklore marks him as destined to become a leader.
 His mother, Hoelun, taught him the grim reality of living in turbulent Mongol tribal society and the need for alliances.

 When Temujin was 9, his father took him to live with the family of his future bride, Borte.
 On the return trip home, Yesukhei encountered members of the rival Tatar tribe, who invited him to a conciliatory meal.
-And there he was poisoned for past transgressions against the Tatars.
+The Tatars poisoned him there in retaliation for his past transgressions against them.
 Upon hearing of his father’s death, Temujin returned home to claim his position as clan chief.
 However, the clan refused to recognize the young boy’s leadership and ostracized his family of younger brothers and half-brothers to near-refugee status.
 The pressure on the family was great.
 And in a dispute over the spoils of a hunting expedition, Temujin quarreled with and killed his half-brother, Bekhter, confirming his position as head of the family.

 At 16, Temujin married Borte, cementing the alliance between the Konkirat tribe and his own.
-Soon after, Borte was kidnapped by the rival Merkit tribe and given to a chieftain as a wife.
+Soon after, the rival Merkit tribe kidnapped Borte and gave her to a chieftain as a wife.
 Temujin was able to rescue her, and soon after, she gave birth to her first son, Jochi.
 Though Borte’s captivity with the Konkirat tribe cast doubt on Jochi’s birth, Temujin accepted him as his own.
 With Borte, Temujin had four sons and many other children with other wives, as was Mongolian custom.
 However, only his male children with Borte qualified for succession in the family

 Genghis Khan unites the Mongols

 Going against custom, Temujin put competent allies rather than relatives in key positions and executed the leaders of enemy tribes while incorporating the remaining members into his clan.
-He ordered that all looting wait until after a complete victory had been won.
+He commanded his troops to wait until achieving complete victory before starting any looting.
 And he organized his warriors into units of 10 without regard to kin.
 Though Temujin was an animist, his followers included Christians, Muslims and Buddhists.
 By 1205 he had vanquished all rivals, including his former best friend Jamuka.
 The following year, he called a meeting of representatives from every part of the territory.
 And he established a nation similar in size to modern Mongolia.
 He was also proclaimed Chinggis Khan, which roughly translates to “Universal Ruler,” a name that became known in the West as Genghis Khan.

 Chinggis Khaan establishes an Empire